deeepaansh/heap-allocator-visualizer/README.md

 # 🛠️ Heap Allocator Visualizer

-An interactive C program that wraps around the CCareaga dynamic memory allocator and visualizes heap allocation, external fragmentation, best-fit block selection, and neighbor coalescing in the terminal using ANSI colors.
+An interactive C program that wraps around a dynamic memory allocator and visualizes heap allocation, external fragmentation, best-fit block selection, and neighbor coalescing in the terminal using ANSI colors.

 ---